 "With the greatest of respect for each other, we've come to the mutual conclusion that this is the best course for us to take while committed to the co-parenting of our daughter."

-Since calling it quits, both Michael and Kyly have been determined to keep tight-lipped about the cause of their marriage collapse.
+Since calling it quits, both Michael and Kyly were determined to keep tight-lipped about the cause of their marriage collapse.

-However, they seem to have remained amicable as they co-parent Kelsey-Lee, and Kyly has recently shared an insight into her post-divorce life during an interview with KIIS FM's Kyle and Jackie O show in April.
+However, they remained amicable as they co-parent Kelsey-Lee, and Kyly shared an insight into her post-divorce life during an interview with KIIS FM's Kyle and Jackie O show.

 "I mean it's weird because we basically see each other every day anyway so I don't even know it feels any different," Kyly said.

 "Kelsey Lee is our priority, so we're just doing everything that is in her best interest.
 Her happiness is paramount."

 Kyly added that she has no intention of reverting to her maiden name "Boldy" as she wants to keep the same last name as her daughter.

 Since the divorce drama settled, Michael and Kyly have forged a friendship that seems to be working well for their family.

 For the former model's 40th birthday, Michael proved they are on the best of terms by gifting her a bouquet.

 The arrangement featured red, white, and yellow flowers, which the Dancing With The Stars alumni shared on her Instagram.